Implied probability is the conversion of betting odds into a percentage that represents the bookmaker's estimated chance of an outcome occurring.

 Professional setup?
 Use Gologin for isolated browser profiles

 Bookmakers never offer "Fair Odds."
 If a coin flip has a 50% chance, the fair odds are 2.00 (+100).
 A bookmaker will offer you 1.91 (-110) on each side.
 That difference is the "Overround," also known as the "Vigorish" (Vig) or "House Edge."
-It is the fee the bookmaker charges for facilitating the bet, and it ensures they profit regardless of the outcome, provided they balance their liability.
+It is the fee the bookmaker charges for facilitating the bet.

-To find the house edge embedded in any market, you must convert the odds into implied probabilities and sum them.
+To find the house edge embedded in any market, convert the odds into implied probabilities and sum them.
 Anything above 100% is the bookie's guaranteed profit margin.
-The higher the overround, the harder it is for the bettor to overcome.

 (Where \(o_i\) represents the decimal odds for each outcome)